 The Diagnostic Imaging and Nuclear Medicine Medical Physics Residency Program offered by Kaiser Permanente, Southern California Permanente Medical Group is designed to provide clinical, technical, and professional physics education and training necessary to develop clinical medical physics expertise and qualify for the American Board of Radiology (ABR) certification examinations.
+This program has been CAMPEP accredited since 2020.

 The residency training occurs in 15 regional hospitals and affiliated medical offices across Southern California.
 The curriculum provides comprehensive, mentored, hands-on experience, and progressive responsibility providing the opportunity to work towards becoming fully independent upon completion of the program.
 The medical physics resident will be expected to work in this training position for three years and will receive training in diagnostic and nuclear medical physics. .